When it comes to ROI, nothing beats email marketing.

 So if you want to send out an offer to people who frequently engage with your emails or are loyal customers, you can build a campaign that’s targeted at subscribers or leads with high scores.

-GetResponse’s automation tools also allow you to send out autoresponders to segmented groups in your lists like new subscribers and cart abandoners. instead of everybody on your list getting the same email messages.
+GetResponse’s automation tools also allow you to send out emails, web pushes, and SMS to segmented groups in your lists like new subscribers and cart abandoners.

-It also gives you access to other tools like a landing page builder, conversion funnels builder, Facebook and Google Ads, and a webinar solution.
+It also gives you access to other tools like a website builder, landing page builder, conversion funnels builder, Facebook and Google Ads, live chats, SMS, and a webinar solution.
 Having these tools under one roof makes it easier to run successful email marketing campaigns without switching between platforms.

 - Easily automate scheduled email campaigns